Marketing orchestration

 Qualtrics and Medallia

 Both lead on experience management and the analytics half of the journey, turning feedback and signals into insight at enterprise scale.
 They are exceptional at understanding the journey.
 They are less about executing the next conversational action across channels, which is why they often sit alongside an orchestration layer rather than replacing one.
+They belong on the evaluation.
+They do not belong on the orchestration shortlist.

 HubSpot